American Board of Orthodontics Doctor Certification

 The Edward H. Angle Society of Orthodontists (EHASO)

-Dr. Kawata is the current President of the Southern California component of the Edward H. Angle Society of Orthodontists (EHASO.)
+Dr. Kawata is the immediate past-President of the Southern California component of the Edward H. Angle Society of Orthodontists (EHASO.)
 In addition to being a Board Certified Diplomate, Dr. Kawata is one of a select group of orthodontists chosen worldwide to be members of the prestigious Edward H. Angle Society.
 The Edward H. Angle Society of Orthodontists grew out of a distinguished Angle School alumni organization begun in 1922.
 The members were dedicated to Dr. Angle's goals of excellence and progress in the art and science of orthodontics.
 In 1930, The Angle Orthodontist was inaugurated by the Angle Society as a means of furthering these aims.

 Today, EHASO is a global society, which adheres to its founding traditions.
 Membership, drawn from the entire community of orthodontists worldwide, are identified as able and willing contributors to the advancement of orthodontics.
 Only orthodontists with these qualities are invited into the membership.

 The Angle Society presently has only 660 members worldwide, of which approximately five percent of orthodontists in the United States are members.